 Hot on Apes’s heels is Denis Villeneuve’s Blade Runner 2049, which immediately had the challenge of meeting the standards of one of the most well-regarded visual effects films of all time in the 1982 original.
 That’s a standard the new film met, and possibly surpassed, with a diverse array of offerings from cityscapes to holograms and a completely photoreal rendition of Sean Young as she appeared in 1982.

 Also, in an era where pretty much every effect can be digital, it did seem like the filmmakers tried to capture as many things practically as possible, including real plates of Mexican favelas, miniatures, and practical sets and vehicles.
-The work here was led by visual effects supervisors John Nelson, Paul Lambert (Double Negative), and Richard R. Hoover (Framestore), and special effects supervisor Gerd Nefzer.
+The work here was led by visual effects supervisors John Nelson, Paul Lambert (Double Negative), Richard R. Hoover (Framestore), and Richard Clegg (MPC), and special effects supervisor Gerd Nefzer.

 As noted, Rian Johnson’s The Last Jedi remains a slight unknown right now, but based on the two most recent vfx Oscar-nominated Star Wars efforts – The Force Awakens and Rogue One – you can be sure the visual effects from Industrial Light & Magic will be stunning.
 Already, some of the marketing behind the film has also been pushing the practical side of the filmmaking – in fact, Neal Scanlan’s practical creatures are likely to feature heavily.